OfficeDev/Microsoft-Teams-Samples/samples/msgext-ai-doc-compliance-checker/README.md

 - You will need a Microsoft work or school account with [permissions to upload custom Teams applications](https://learn.microsoft.com/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading).
 The account will also need a Microsoft Copilot for Microsoft 365 license to use the extension in Copilot.
 - [Azure Open AI](https://learn.microsoft.com/en-us/azure/ai-services/openai/quickstart?tabs=command-line&pivots=programming-language-studio)

+## Create an Azure Open AI service

+- In Azure portal, create an [Azure Open AI service](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
+- **Deploy Azure Open AI model:** Deploy the `gpt-35-turbo` model in your created Azure Open AI service for the application to perform translation.
+- Collect `AzureOpenAIEndpoint`, `AzureOpenAIApiKey`, `AzureOpenAIDeploymentId` values and save these values to update in `.env` file later.

 ## Setup and use the sample

 1) **Create Azure Blob Storage:**